jdjakub/phd-thesis/ch-analysis.md

 \scalebox{0.88}{
   \input{../../fig/innovation-feedback.tex}
 }
-\caption[Innovation feedback at the inter-process vs. intra-process scope]{Software innovations within a Unix system (left) cannot feed back into its hardware platform.
+\caption[Innovation feedback at the inter-process vs. intra-process scope.]{Software innovations within a Unix system (left) cannot feed back into its hardware platform.
 However, the software innovations can feed into each other: a text editor $TE$ edits its source code $S_{TE}$.
 This new source $S_{TE'}$ is put through the compiler $C$ to create an improved text editor $TE'$, which can edit not only the source code $S$ of other programs but also its own.
 In a Python system (right), Python innovations can assist in the Python world but cannot feed back to assist with the C implementation of Python.}
 \label{fig:innovation-feedback}
 \end{figure}